Wood Filler Basics

 Products designed strictly for filling grain come in two varieties: oil/varnish based and water based.
 Bartley Paste Wood Filler is a classic oil based grain filler, and a top choice for filling grain under oil based wood finishes.
 It comes in three shades and when used as correctly, will produce the perfectly flat surface necessary for a “glass-smooth” finished product.
 Crystalac is a water-borne grain filler, cleans up easily, works under any type of film finish, and has a unique and often desirable property: it dries water-clear.

 Filling grain requires something of a “knack”, and seems to be the source of the most wood-filling confusion.
 But it’s not beyond the reach of anyone with average woodworking skills.
 As with any advanced finishing technique, a little knowledge and a practice run or two can go a long way.
-If you’ve never filled grain, advice from a pro – such as that found in a wood finishing book or DVD - can really flatten out the learning curve.
-Bob Flexner’s Understanding Wood Finishing, for example, contains a thorough discussion of various grain filling techniques that can help you choose the best method, and apply it successfully on your first try.
+If you’ve never filled grain, advice from a pro – such as that found in a wood finishing book or video - can really flatten out the learning curve.